roundedup/WhatForDinner/README.md

 ## References

-> Learning Cross-modal Embeddings for Cooking Recipes and Food Images,
+> Learning Cross-modal Embeddings for Cooking Recipes and Food Images <br />

-> Salvador, Amaia and Hynes, Nicholas and Aytar, Yusuf and Marin, Javier and  Ofli, Ferda and Weber, Ingmar and Torralba, Antonio
+> Salvador, Amaia and Hynes, Nicholas and Aytar, Yusuf and Marin, Javier and  Ofli, Ferda and Weber, Ingmar and Torralba, Antonio <br />

->Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition
+>Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition <br />
 > 2017